gvwilson/mccole/data/CONTRIBUTING.md

     Use "Sentence case" for the callout's title, and please put blank lines before and after the opening and closing `<div>` markers.
-    You *must* include `markdown="1"` in the opening `<div>` tag to ensure that Markdown inside the callout is processed correctly.
+    You *must* include `markdown="1"` in the opening `<div>` tag to ensure that Markdown inside the callout is processed.

+    Note: earlier versions of this template used `blockquote` rather than `div` callouts.
+    Please only use the former for actual quotations.

 ## Building the PDF